TritonDataCenter/manta/docs/operator-guide/architecture.md

  * `garbage-uploader` -- consumes the locally queued `instructions` and uploads them to the appropriate `storage` zone for processing.

- * `garbage-mpu-cleaner` -- consumes "finalized" MPU uploads (Manta Directory API only) and deletes the upload parts, upload directory and the finalize record itself after the upload has been finalized for some period of time (default: 5 minutes).

 On the `storage` zones, there's an additional component of garbage collection: